hafeezzshs/kiwis/terms-and-conditions.md

 **Effective Date:** [Insert Date]
 **Last Updated:** [Insert Date]

-By using Keyv.ai, you agree to the following terms:
+By using Kiwis.club, you agree to the following terms:

 ## 1. Account & Access
-- Authenticate using Google OAuth 2.0 to access Keyv.ai.
+- Authenticate using Google OAuth 2.0 to access Kiwis.club.
 - Only authorized read-only Gmail permissions are requested.

 ## 2. Permitted Use
-- Use Keyv.ai only for lawful payment tracking and dashboard use.
+- Use Kiwis.club only for lawful payment tracking and dashboard use.
 - Do not misuse, disrupt, or attempt unauthorized access to any service or user account.

 ## 3. User Data
-- Only payment-related metadata is extracted and stored; Keyv.ai never stores email content or attachments.
+- Only payment-related metadata is extracted and stored; Kiwis.club never stores email content or attachments.
 - You may configure time ranges and preferences in the app.

 ## 4. Security & Privacy